ulugbekabdullaev/ulugbekabdullaev.github.io/_pages/about.md

   - /about.html
 ---

 I am a master's student in Electrical and Computer Engineering at Purdue University.
 My research interests are at the intersection of control theory and machine learning.
+I have a strong background and deep interest in mathematics.
 I earned my bachelor's degree in Automation and Control from Tashkent State Transport University, Uzbekistan, in 2023.